anonymous98762022/Discussion_Personlized/README.md

 # Discussion_Personlized
-Posts are extracted from different famous websites like dailymail, The washington Post etc
+Posts are collected from several popular websites, such as Dailymail and The Washington Post, etc.
 ## Dataset consists of following columns :
 - index: Unique id of the post pair
 - genre: Genre of the post